OS-PINTOS-TEAM/CSEx61-dockerized-pintos/README.md

 ## Installation Guidelines

-To install PintOS natively, please use the guidelines listed at the [installation document](Installation.md).
+To install PintOS please use the guidelines listed at the [installation document](Installation.md).

-To install PintOS with docker, please use the guidelines listed at the [installation with docker document](Installation_with_docker.md).

 ## Project Documents